-- Brands also have different sizing standards from one another, so you can’t expect to have the same size across a spectrum of shoe series.
+- Brands have different sizing standards from one another, so you can’t expect to have the same size across a spectrum of various shoe series.

-- The style of a shoe also affects sizing.
+- The style of a shoe also affects the sizing.
 So if it is made to have a narrower or snugger fit, you may have to go up a size than you usually do.

 - No pair of feet is identical.
 One of them is bound to be bigger than the other.
 You would have to base your shoe size on the bigger foot.